top of page

 St. Louis offers a rich diversity of workplaces.

 The question of your partner’s career options is easier to answer here than in other middle markets.
 Most of those have only a handful of Fortune 500 companies.
 By contrast, St. Louis has 10, along with some of the largest privately held companies in the world – whose names you know.
-There are perhaps a dozen homegrown billionaires, two unicorns, and two more well on the way – stemming from a thriving startup community and silicon prairie to match.
-There are VCs, fin-tech, private equity firms, hedge funds, RIAs, family offices, national law firms, 30 colleges, co-working spaces galore and more plant-science PhDs per capita than anywhere in the world.
-All found alongside and a population where 35 percent are actively involved in a booming not-for-profit space, with the second-highest funded United Way outside New York City.
+There are perhaps a dozen homegrown billionaires, two unicorns, and two more well on the way – stemming from a thriving startup community and Silicon Prairie to match.
+There are VCs, fintech, private equity firms, hedge funds, RIAs, family offices, national law firms, 30 colleges, co-working spaces galore, and more plant-science PhDs per capita than anywhere in the world.
+All found alongside a population where 35 percent are actively involved in a booming not-for-profit space, with the second-highest funded United Way outside New York City.

-Anthony P. Bartlett is Founder of Acclimate.
-Acclimate helps companies attract, hire and retain top talent within the St. Louis region by connecting prospective candidates and new hires with the lifestyle, communities, preferences and affinity groups that maximize their quality of life.
+Anthony P. Bartlett is the Founder of Acclimate.
+Acclimate helps companies attract, hire, and retain top talent within the St. Louis region by connecting prospective candidates and new hires with the lifestyle, communities, preferences, and affinity groups that maximize their quality of life.

 bottom of page